-There’s no better way to add a personal touch to your day than with DIY touches.
+There’s no better way to add a personal touch to your day than with home-made touches.
 Feeling creative?
-Give this fab DIY wedding cake recipe a try…
+Lockdown is the perfect excuse to start practising for the big day, with this fab DIY wedding cake recipe…

 Whether you have a tight budget or want to add a hand-made element to your wedding details, you’ll love this DIY wedding cake inspiration.
 Panasonic have provided this must-try recipe, which can be made using an everyday kitchen appliance that many people already own, the humble bread maker!

 Dish: 1x 20cm (8”) deep loose bottom cake tins, greased and lined.

 - 2 level tsp baking powder

 - 2 tsp warm water